OurMachinery/themachinery-books/tutorials/src/the_truth/custom_asset/part2.md

 ![creating a new asset](https://paper-attachments.dropbox.com/s_892FB4725BEE1D4E7D7CCEA6A89558987964DFF4B0524E03B4E0F6FFCF6E0FED_1609926443262_image.png)

-## Load a text file

-After creating a new asset, the asset looks as following in the editor:
+If we create a new *Text* file and select it, this is what we will see in the Properties View:

 ![](https://paper-attachments.dropbox.com/s_892FB4725BEE1D4E7D7CCEA6A89558987964DFF4B0524E03B4E0F6FFCF6E0FED_1609926772154_image.png)

-This asset file is still not quite how we want it because we have not loaded a text file yet.
-Therefore let us load a file next.
-At first, we will do it by *hand* via loading a file whenever we are changing the path, and then later on (in the next chapter) we are writing our importer.
-It will allow us to drag and drop files into the Engine as well or use the *Import Menu.*
+The `Data` property is `nil` because we haven't loaded any data into the file yet.
+Let's add a UI that let's us import text files from disk.

+(Another option would be to add a *Text Editor* UI that would let us edit the text data directly in the editor.
+However, writing a good text editor is a big task, so for this tutorial, let's use an import workflow instead.)

 ### Custom UI